nerzh/everscale-client-ruby/README.md

 - #### TransactionFees
+   Deprecated.
+   Left for backward compatibility.
+Does not participate in account transaction fees calculation.
   - in_msg_fwd_fee: BigInt

+   Fee for account storage
   - storage_fee: BigInt

+   Fee for processing
   - gas_fee: BigInt

+   Deprecated.
+   Contains the same data as total_fwd_fees field.
+Deprecated because of its confusing name, that is not the same with GraphQL API Transaction type's field.
   - out_msgs_fwd_fee: BigInt

+   Deprecated.
+   This is the field that is named as `total_fees` in GraphQL API Transaction type. `total_account_fees` name is misleading, because it does not mean account fees, instead it meansvalidators total fees received for the transaction execution.
+It does not include some forward fees that accountactually pays now, but validators will receive later during value delivery to another account (not even in the receivingtransaction).
+   Because of all of this, this field is not interesting for those who wants to understandthe real account fees, this is why it is deprecated and left for backward compatibility.
   - total_account_fees: BigInt

+   Deprecated because it means total value sent in the transaction, which does not relate to any fees.
   - total_output: BigInt

+   Fee for inbound external message import.
+  - ext_in_msg_fee: BigInt

+   Total fees the account pays for message forwarding
+  - total_fwd_fees: BigInt

+   Total account fees for the transaction execution.
+Compounds of storage_fee + gas_fee + ext_in_msg_fee + total_fwd_fees
+  - account_fees: BigInt

 - #### ParamsOfRunExecutor